Why does my AWS Glue test connection fail?

 - Check the JDBC username and password: The user who is accessing the JDBC data store must have sufficient access permissions.
 For example, AWS Glue crawlers require SELECT permissions.
 A job that writes to a data store requires INSERT, UPDATE, and DELETE permissions.

-- DNS problems: To rule out DNS issues, use the data store's public or private IP address as the JDBC URL for the AWS Glue connection.
+- Rule out DNS problems: To rule out DNS issues, use the data store's public or private IP address as the JDBC URL for the AWS Glue connection.
 When you do this, you must uncheck Require SSL connection because you're no longer using a domain name.

 $ dig hostname $ nc -zv hostname port